verus-lang/paper-sosp24-artifact/site/guide.md

 sudo bash setup/cloudlab-1.sh $USER
 ```

+This will install Docker-CE and disable Simultaneous Multithreading (SMT, also known as Hyperthreading).
+To re-enable after the experiments (if necessary) you can reboot, or use `sudo bash -c "echo off > /sys/devices/system/cpu/smt/control"`.

 Log out and log in again to ensure the current user is part of the `docker` group.

 #### 2. Run the millibenchmark verification statistics (Figures 6, 7).